JingyeUWaterloo/JingyeUWaterloo.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Computational complexity of decomposing a symmetric matrix as a sum of positive semidefinite and diagonal matrices"
 collection: publications
 permalink: /publication/2009-10-01-paper-title-number-1
-excerpt: 'Submmited to Foundations of Computational Mathematics'
+excerpt: 'submitted to Foundations of Computational Mathematics'
 date: 2022-10-01
 ---

-Submmited to Foundations of Computational Mathematics
+submitted to Foundations of Computational Mathematics

 [Download paper here](http://academicpages.github.io/files/lowrankDiag.pdf)